chad-feedhenry/WelcomeProject/README.md

 # Development Setup

-If you want to develop the app, you can fork the repo and created a FeedHenry app either using the App Studio or fhc.
+If you want to develop the app, you can fork the repo and create a FeedHenry app either using the App Studio or fhc.
 Then you can clone the app and run the following command:

     fhc local <appId> packages=app